-- Write broadcast style news copy in the active voice for television and radio. - Properly script a television reader, VO, VOSOT, and PACKAGE for television and radio. - Write and produce public service announcements, commercials, and promotional announcements. - Operate a broadcast-quality video camera.
+Write broadcast-style news copy in active voice for television and radio.

-- Select and use the correct microphones for television and radio. - Edit projects using digital audio and video editing systems. - Understand and use journalistic ethics.
+- Properly script a READER, VO, VOSOT, and PACKAGE for television and a READER, READER-ACK, VOICER, WRAP, radio. - Write and produce news stories, public service announcements, commercials, and promotional announcements. - Operate a broadcast-quality video and audio equipment. - Edit projects using digital audio and video editing systems. - Understand and use journalistic and broadcast industry ethics. - Demonstrate knowledge of the history of media and how new technologies are shaping the future of media.